 The smoke used during the testing is commonly used in the industry, leaves no residue, poses no fire hazard, and is safe for people, pets, and plants.
 However, if there are individuals in the smoke testing area who have respiratory problems and are immobile, please notify Oconee County Water Resources at 706-769-3960 prior to testing.

 Under normal circumstances, smoke will not enter a residence; however, it is possible that smoke may enter through a dried-out drain trap or a plumbing defect.
 To prevent smoke entering the home through unused drain traps, please fill all drain traps with a minimum of one quart of water prior to testing.
 If smoke does enter a home, it should be reported to the crews conducting the test.
 Repairs to internal plumbing are at the homeowner’s discretion.
 Please note that if smoke can enter your home, dangerous sewer gases can, as well.

 For questions about smoke testing, or more information, please call 706-769-3960.

-Oconee County Water Resources will conduct smoke testing February 25 and 26 in an area around the medical complexes located on Daniells Bridge Road and Jennings Mill Road, as shown on accompanying map.
-Oconee County Water Resources has notified all citizens and businesses located within the test area.
+Oconee County Water Resources will conduct smoke testing June 15 through June 17, 2022, around the Stonebridge and Meadow Springs area, as shown on the accompanying map.
+Oconee County Water Resources is notifying all citizens and businesses located within the test area.